 While the study was small, it reveals the prevalence of vitamin B12 deficiency among vegetarians and vegans.
 It is a strong sign that you should consider supplementing with vitamin B12 if eggs, fish and dairy are not a part of your diet.

-Vitamin D is important for many important functions, including the regulation of hormones, proper immune function, and supporting calcium absorption for bone health.
-If your climate and lifestyle allow you to spend a lot of time in the sun, then you may be getting enough vitamin D. However, the likelihood is that you are deficient in vitamin D. A study published by the Archives of Internal Medicine in 2009 estimated that 77% of US teens and adults are deficient in vitamin D.
+Vitamin D is important for many important functions, supporting the regulation of hormones, maintaining immune function, and supporting calcium absorption for bone health.
+If your climate and lifestyle allow you to spend a lot of time in the sun, then you may be getting enough vitamin D. However, the likelihood is that you are not getting the recommended amount of vitamin D. A study published by the Archives of Internal Medicine in 2009 estimated that 77% of US teens and adults are deficient in vitamin D.

 If you are concerned that you may not be getting enough vitamin D from food or exposure to the sun, consider taking vitamin D supplements.
 Be sure to look for vitamin D3, rather than D2.
 A 2012 study published by the American Journal of Clinical Nutrition indicates that vitamin D3 is more effective at raising the blood levels of vitamin D. Vitamin D3 has become more popular in supplement form, but many foods are still fortified with vitamin D2.

 Minerals can be easy to obtain on a vegetarian diet, especially if you love to pile vegetables on your plate.
 Daily doses of leafy greens like spinach, chard, kale, and seaweeds can help you meet your mineral needs.
-But if you don’t have Popeye’s palate, mineral supplements can help.
+But if you do not have the variety of greens in your diet, mineral supplements can help bridge potential nutrient gaps.
 Calcium and zinc are the two main minerals every vegetarian needs to be aware of.

 Calcium is a mineral that depends on vitamin D to be properly absorbed.
 Calcium is particularly important to maintain healthy bones throughout your life.
 Even if you are an avid eater-of-greens, you should consider calcium supplementation.
 This is especially true if you drink a lot of coffee or green tea, as caffeine has been shown to interfere with calcium absorption.

-Your body uses zinc, another essential mineral, for proper immune function and cell metabolism.
+Your body uses zinc, another essential mineral, for supporting immune function and cell metabolism.
 The cells of your entire body depend on zinc to replicate, regulate, differentiate, and proliferate.
 As a component of more than 300 active enzymes, zinc plays a role in basically everything that cells do.
-Dosage is vitally important with all minerals, but special care should be taken not to overdo it with zinc.
-Zinc is known to interfere with the absorption of other minerals, such as iron and copper.
+Zinc works with copper in the body so it is very important to maintain adequate levels of both minerals.
+This is why Care/of formulated zinchttps://takecareof.com/products/zinc with copper to maintain balanced mineral levels.

 The best foods for vegetarians that contain zinc include nuts, seeds, beans, and dairy.